pvarentsov/iola/README.md

 Sync mode uses a request/response protocol.
 The client opens a new connection for each request.
 The connection will be closed either on the server side after a successful response or by a timeout on the client side.
-To enable sync mode you need to set `--sync`.
+To enable sync mode you need to set `--sync` option.

 ### Server replies

 Server replies are supported only in sync mode.
-If the server does not close the connection, the client will close it on its own during the reply timeout.
+If the server does not close the connection after receiving the request, the client will close it itself by reply timeout.

 ## License